How-do-i-get-your-attention/promo.claims-or-was-it-claims.promo/README.md

 Static member functions in C++ provide a powerful tool for encapsulating functionality that is not tied to specific instances of a class.
 They allow you to access and manipulate static member variables and perform operations that are independent of object state.
 In your code, you successfully utilized a static member function to manage and access the Argc variable.

 By understanding and utilizing static member functions effectively, i can enhance code organization, improve encapsulation, and achieve more flexible and maintainable code.

+In C++, one of the benefits of using a class is that it provides automatic destruction when it goes out of scope.
+This automatic destruction is managed through the class destructor, which is a special member function.

+When a class object is no longer needed, such as when it goes out of scope or is explicitly deleted, the destructor is automatically called to perform any necessary cleanup operations.
+The destructor allows you to release resources, deallocate memory, or perform any other required cleanup tasks.

+The automatic destruction feature helps ensure that resources are properly released and memory is deallocated, which can be particularly beneficial in scenarios where manual cleanup might be error-prone or easily overlooked.

+By defining a destructor within a class, you can specify the cleanup actions that need to be performed when an object of that class is destroyed.
+The destructor is invoked automatically and you don't need to explicitly call it.